-And of course, Extra Virgin Olive Oil is a must, it is the basis of the basics a nd the cornerstone of the Mediterranean diet.
-Olive oil, rich in oleic acid, essential for health, is considered the basis of the Mediterranean diet pyramid, because it is rich in polyunsaturated fatty acids that protect the heart and blood vessels.
+And of course, extra virgin olive oil is a must, it is the basis of the basics and the cornerstone of the Mediterranean diet.
+Olive oil, rich in oleic acid, and essential for health, is considered the basis of the Mediterranean diet pyramid because it is rich in polyunsaturated fatty acids that protect the heart and blood vessels.

 For the brightness and richness of the taste of dishes, you should use spices.
 It has been proven that adding just 6 grams of herbs and spices to the daily diet improves the elasticity of blood vessels.
 Bright notes of spices make familiar dishes tastier without the need to overdo it with harmful salt.

 If you live far from the Mediterranean, you don't have to worry about fish varieties.
-Any marine fish, especially fish from the northern seas, is a rich source of high quality protein, minerals and omega-3 and omega-6 fatty acids.
-Mackerel, herring, trout, sea bass are real treasures for our health!
+Any marine fish, especially fish from the northern seas, is a rich source of high-quality protein, minerals and omega-3 and omega-6 fatty acids.
+Mackerel, herring, trout, and sea bass are real treasures for our health.

 Not all of us live by the sea, but we always have access to frozen and canned fish and seafood.
 Yes, they are inferior in taste to their fresh counterparts, but they are no less useful.

 On the top, almost inaccessible shelf, they put meat and sweets, which should be eaten even less often than all other food.
-Lokkum, Tiramisu, Crema Catalana, Macarons, Fougasse Monegasque, Baklava, Soutzoukos, Kanafeh, Halva… It seems the Mediterranean diet has been reinvented in America.
+Lokkum, Tiramisu, Crema Catalana, Macarons, Fougasse Monegasque, Baklava, Soutzoukos, Kanafeh, Halva… It seems the Mediterranean diet has been reinvented at Harvard.
 Mediterranean people would never hide these desserts that far!